vignettes/GeneratingCohorts.Rmd

 )

-Now that we have obtained the cohortDefinitionSet
+Now that we have created the cohortDefinitionSet

-ROhdsiWebApi, we’re ready to generate our cohorts against our OMOP CDM.
+ready to generate our cohorts against our OMOP CDM.
+In this example, we

-In this example, we will use the Eunomia data set as our
+will use the Eunomia data

 # Get the Eunomia connection details